-The candidacy phase comprises the preparation and defense of the dissertation proposal, doctoral dissertation and the final defense of the dissertation.
+The candidacy phase comprises of the preparation of the doctoral dissertation and the final defense of the dissertation.
 The department expects students to adhere to the sequence of events and requirements associated with the dissertation as detailed in the Wharton Doctoral Policies and Procedures Manual to which the appendix is attached.
-Upon advancement to candidacy, each student is required to have a Dissertation Committee to meet with them regularly and submit required progress reports.
+As a condition of advancement to candidacy, each student is required to have a Dissertation Committee they meet with regularly and submit required progress reports.